ColbyClarke/Hangman/README.md

 ## How to run

 Download the source code from the github repository.
-You will need to do a pub get.
-You may have to turn on developer options to get certain packages.
+You will need to execute a **pub get** to get the required packages.